barend-erasmus/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

+## Data Structures

+### Linked Lists

+* Dynamic data structure made up of nodes.
+* Data is not stored in contiguous memory locations.
+* Insertion and deletion of elements is easier.
+* Can be used to implement abstract data types list, stakc and queue.
+* Efficient random access is not possible.
+* Implementation requires extra memory.

+**Single Linked List**

+A single linked list contains two parts:

+* Info
+* Link

+`Info` is the data and `Link` is a reference to the next node.

 ## Algorithms

 An algorithm is an unambiguous specification of how to solve a class of problems.